williamFalcon/keras-deep-learning-paper-implementations/README.md

 **We welcome your contributions!**

-If you have any paper/code suggestions, please feel free to edit and pull a request.
+If you have any paper/code suggestions, please feel free to edit and sumbit a pull request.

 ---